Barbara Dane: Blues singer and role model

 When Dane was in her late 70s, Philip Elwood, jazz critic of the San Francisco Examiner, said of her: "Dane is back and beautiful... she has an immense voice, remarkably well-tuned... capable of exquisite presentations regardless of the material.
 As a gut-level blues singer, she is without compare."
 Blues writer Lee Hildebrand calls her "perhaps the finest living interpreter of the classic blues of the 1920s."
 In a 2010 KALW profile on Dane, produced by Steven Short, blues musician Bonnie Raitt said "she's always been a role model and a hero of mine – musically and politically.
 I mean, the arc of her life so informs mine that – she's – I really can't think of anyone I admire [more], the way that she's lived her life."

 Personal life and death

 Dane was married three times.
 Her first marriage (1946-1950) was with folk singer Rolf Cahn.
 Their son, Jesse Cahn, also became a folk musician.
 Dane had two children with her second husband, jeweler Byron Menéndez, whom she divorced in 1963.
 Their son Pablo Menéndez leads Mezcla, a multicultural musical ensemble in Cuba.
-Nina Menéndez, Dane's daughter, is the artistic director of the Bay Area Flamenco Festival and Festival Flamenco Gitano.
+Nina Menéndez, Dane's daughter, was the artistic director of the Bay Area Flamenco Festival and Festival Flamenco Gitano until her death in 2025.
 In 1964, Dane married Irwin Silber, a New Communist movement activist and former editor of Sing Out! magazine.
 They remained married until Silber died in 2010.
 They resided in Oakland, California.

 On October 20, 2024, Dane, who had heart failure, died through assisted suicide at her home in Oakland, under the provisions of the California End of Life Option Act.
 She was 97.